enningb/cookiecutter-pypackage/docs/tutorial.md

 pip install poetry
 ```

-In addition, Poetry provides a [custom installer](https://python-poetry.org/docs/#installation) that will install
-poetry isolated from the rest of your system by vendorizing its dependencies.
+In addition, Poetry provides a [custom installer](https://python-poetry.org/docs/#installation) that will install poetry isolated from the rest of your system by vendorizing its dependencies.
 This is the recommended way of installing poetry.

-## Step 4: Install Dev Requirements
+## Step 4: Install requirements

 You should still be in the folder named as `project_slug`, which containing the
  `pyproject.toml` file.